List of sketches in Gag Concert: Previous skits

 Parody of the famous Korean horror movie R-Point.
 About a platoon which is starting to go crazy after 134 days of isolation.
 Lee Dongyun and Lee Sejin as the only normal soldiers.
 Kim Janggun as a soldier who is going crazy.
-Jeong Myeonghun as an elite medical crew who can't remember things.
+Jeong Myeonghun as an elite medical crew who can not remember things.
 Kim Jimin as a crazy ghost.
 Yun Hanmin as a colonel who easily gives up.
 Lee Suji as a seller.